A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Introduction

 Based on the properties of the vector vortex coronagraph \citep[VVC,][]{Mawet:05}, a Nijboer-Zernike phase retrieval approach tailored to the post-VVC PSF was formulated in \citet{Riaud:12b, Riaud:12a}.
 They proposed to split the two circular polarization states to exploit the phase diversity introduced by the two opposite topological charges associated with the VVC.
-A similar approach was more recently used by \citet{Bos:19} in the case of the grating-vector apodizing phase plate, although it also required an asymmetric pupil to fully lift the sign ambiguity.
+A similar approach was more recently used by \citet{Bos:19} in the case of the grating-vector apodizing phase plate; although, it also required an asymmetric pupil to lift the sign ambiguity fully.

 Here, we revisit the problem of phase retrieval behind a vortex coronagraph using deep learning techniques.
 Unlike an analytical approach, which could show limitations regarding its formulation, deep learning models can be trained regardless of the instruments and observing conditions.
 First, in Sect.~\ref{sec:vfpwfs}, we argue that a scalar vortex coronagraph (SVC) has the potential to yield comparable residual phase errors to the dual-polarization VVC implementation, using a single post-coronagraphic PSF instead of two.
-In Sect.~\ref{sec:deep_learning}, we present our deep learning approach, based on convolutional neural networks (CNN), which have the advantage of being easy to implement and flexible regarding the considered instrument, and were already shown in our previous works to be capable of reaching fundamental noise limits \citep{Quesnel:20,Orban:21}.
+In Sect.~\ref{sec:deep_learning}, we present our deep learning approach, based on convolutional neural networks (CNNs), which have the advantage of being flexible and easy to implement, and they have already been shown to be capable of reaching fundamental noise limits in our previous works \citep{Quesnel:20,Orban:21}.
 Finally, in Sect.~\ref{sec:results}, we provide quantitative results on simulated data.
 We compare the performance of our vortex phase diversity method to a classical approach, and assess the robustness of the models, notably in the presence of representative atmospheric turbulence residuals.